top of page

 IMG_2192.JPG

-A pleasant surprise was a visit by Sina Shoeybi, a biiologist from Toronto, who took a week off to fly to Vancouver, visit Florian at UBC and then drive up to Hotel Lake to look for and see our freshwater jellyfish and, after doing that for two days, he went south to Trout Lake to do a thorough search there as well.
+A pleasant surprise was a visit by Sina Shoeybi, a biologist from Toronto, who took a week off to fly to Vancouver, visit Florian at UBC and then drive up to Hotel Lake to look for and see our freshwater jellyfish and, after doing that for two days, he went south to Trout Lake to do a thorough search there as well.

 bottom of page